 The U.S. Food and Drug Administration (FDA) reports that while mercury amalgam has been in use for decades to fill the teeth, there are risks associated with it and therefore, the patient must be very careful while getting this filling and also removing it from the teeth.

 This page discusses how a dentist removes mercury according to the SMART protocol.
 Continue reading to know the benefits, cost, procedure, risks, and more about it.

-This process should be performed with great care as mercury particles can spread into the mouth, nose, and other areas of the patient and other people in the room.
+The Safe Mercury Amalgam Removal Technique (SMART) process should have to be performed with great care as mercury particles can spread into the mouth, nose, of the patient and can also affect other people in the room.

-The safety of the patient, doctor, and people around is at the heart of this meticulous process.
+The safety of the patient, doctor, and people around is our top priority.
 Some notable advantages have been enlisted below: